 Franklin D. Roosevelt was an aristocratic son of privilege, while Jimmy Carter was a peanut farmer and Navy officer.
 But in the White House, both focused on making life better for the disadvantaged and disenfranchised.
 Woodrow Wilson brought his youthful experience traveling the South with his clergyman father to use in his presidential vision of global community.

-Jimmy Carter’s younger years are memorialized throughout his tiny hometown of Plains, much of which is now the Jimmy Carter National Historic Site.
+President Carter’s younger years are memorialized throughout his tiny hometown of Plains, much of which is now the Jimmy Carter National Historical Park.
 The former Plains High School now depicts the teen years of Carter and his lifelong sweetheart, wife Rosalynn.
 Along Main Street is Carter’s old campaign headquarters, filled with colorful political memorabilia from his runs for state senate, governor, and president.

 The excellently maintained Jimmy Carter Boyhood Farm a few miles outside town provides a fascinating glimpse into the daily life of the Carter family.
 It was a hard but fulfilling life close to the soil and to the community, forming the future president’s outlook on working people and the need for racial equality.